-An audit-based occupational health and safety recognition program: Doe certification lead to lower firm work-injury rates?
+An audit-based occupational health and safety recognition program: Is certification associated with lower firm work-injury rates in Alberta?

 Age, sex, and the changing disability burden of compensated work-related musculoskeletal disorders in Canada and Australia